USS Pioneer (MCM-9): Service history

 The crew moved aboard and quickly made the ship their home by resealing decks, painting, and generally taking ownership.
 Along with this came a plethora of repairs and upgrades, which increased Pioneers material readiness.
 Pioneer then completed a successful CART II and N43 visit and made its way to Panama City, Florida for a Squadron 1 exercise.
 En route to this exercise, LCDR Samuel Norton relieved CDR Clay Harris as Commanding Officer of Pioneer.
 The crew remained focussed and performed admirably during the Mine Warfare Exercise.
 Following a brief port visit to Tampa, Florida, the ship returned to Ingleside, Texas to complete preparations for another mine warfare exercise (GOMEX 2000).
 Pioneer participated in the exercise off the coast of Corpus Christi, Texas and the ship and crew's performance was outstanding.
 With precision and polish, they led the way for mine countermeasures.
 Members of Explosive Ordnance Disposal Mobile Unit 3's Detachment 15 aided Pioneer in this task.

 Pioneer then prepared to make its first extended underway period with a permanent crew since 1995.
 On 12 September 2000 Pioneer set off for Beaumont, Texas for Navy Days, its first stop on an East Coast cruise.
 During this period Pioneer participated in Unified Spirit 2000, a multi-national exercise off the coast of North Carolina.
 Pioneer again identified and neutralized its fair share of mines, aided by members of Fleet Diving Unit Atlantic 8, a Canadian Explosive Ordnance Disposal dive team.
 The crew worked well with the divers, and claimed a few victories with its Mine Neutralization Vehicle, performing the first live activation of a Mission Package One cutter arm since USS Pioneer gained its permanent crew, bringing a moored mine safely to the surface and completing the neutralization and recovery.

 Pioneer then began her journey back to homeport, stopping again in NAB Little Creek, Virginia and briefly in Key West, Florida en route to Mobile, Alabama—the last stop before returning to Ingleside.
-In Mobile Pioneer was once again greeted by the warm southern hospitality for the members of the Mobile Navy League and the people of Mobile as a whole.
-Pioneer bid Mobile a fond farewell as she traveled to Ingleside, Texas returning on 15 December 2000.
+In Mobile Pioneer was once again greeted by the southern hospitality for the members of the Mobile Navy League and the people of Mobile as a whole.
+Pioneer said goodbye to Mobile as she traveled to Ingleside, Texas returning on 15 December 2000.

 Following the landfall of Hurricane Katrina in 2005, Pioneer was ordered out-to-sea as a part of Joint Task Force Katrina.
 During her underway time, Pioneer was tasked with conducting sonar sweeps and maritime safety checks of the shipping lanes off the coast of Louisiana, Alabama and Mississippi.
 The ship and crew, MCM Crew Exultant, were awarded the Humanitarian Service Medal for their work during the operation.